-We all crave being free – how would you like to feel that in every aspect of your life, you chose it.
+We all crave feeling free.
+Imagine feeling free in every aspect of your life, that you chose it.
 Yes to this.
 No to that.
-Navigating each corner with ease.

-When we start to feel into our true Yes we access wonderful clarity, and with that, power.
+When we begin to feel our true 'Yes' it comes with clarity and power.

-This begins with bringing awareness to what is happening for you.
-Befriending yourself to listen and act on behalf of you and what’s true.
+i) It starts by noticing what is happening for you.
+Befriending yourself to listen and act on behalf of you and what is true.
 We are given billions of choices in our lives.
-Whatever you decide, speak it with trust in yourself.
+Whatever you decide, speak it with a trust in yourself.
 There is no time limit on how long it may take to find your clarity.
 Treat it as an opportunity to continually get to know yourself better.

-Part of this is uncovering the No; the thing that doesn’t feel right or which we were going to fiercely avoid.
-Instead, name it as a No. When we acknowledge discord, we free up immense energy in the nervous system and body.
-We suddenly relax and have honoured what was right for us.
-It is only when we have a proper No that we have a Yes with substance!
+ii) Part of this is uncovering the 'No'; the thing that doesn’t feel right or which we were going to fiercely avoid.
+Instead, name it as a 'No'.
+When we acknowledge discord, we free up immense energy in the nervous system and body!
+We have honoured what is right for us.
+It is only when we have a proper 'No' that we have a 'Yes' with substance.

 The discovery of your Yes and No is exciting.
 Treat yourself like an incredible person you get to discover daily...
 Approach all new gains in understanding with your attention and kindness.

-It is the lead up to letting go (what comes before) which takes energy.
-We anticipate it for a looooooooong time by holding on.
+It is the lead up to letting go (what comes before) which takes energy!
+We anticipate it for a LONG time by holding on.
 Holding on can take everything we have.

 When we let go, it takes care of itself.
 We are in the release.
 It flows.
 Something moves in us, and the world listens in many ways.

 After we let go, there is space.
 Sometimes there is a release of energy, which can look and feel various ways.
-It's a transition and there is great power in completing the process with an action.
+It's a transition.Hence, there's great power in completing the process with an action.

 Where you are right now, contains all the information you need.